Jon Watts: Career

 Watts directed the film's 2019 sequel Spider-Man: Far From Home.
 He reportedly became increasingly devoted to the franchise, even starting his own extensive collection of rare spiders.

 Watts has also directed Spider-Man: No Way Home, which was released on December 17, 2021, where he also provided the motion-capture for Sandman while Thomas Haden Church reprised the voice of the character from Spider-Man 3.
-He was confirmed to be directing the third theatrical iteration of the Fantastic Four, which will be set in the Marvel Cinematic Universe but exited the project in April 2022.
+He was confirmed to be directing The Fantastic Four: First Steps, which would be set in the Marvel Cinematic Universe but exited the project in April 2022.
 Watts also directed the mid-credits scene of Venom: Let There Be Carnage, a tie-in to No Way Home, which was released two months earlier on October 1, 2021.
 The scene was shot during the filming of No Way Home.

-In September 2021, it was revealed that Watts will write and direct the thriller film Wolves starring George Clooney and Brad Pitt.
-He will also produce the project along with the two actors.
+In September 2021, it was revealed that Watts would write and direct the thriller film Wolfs starring George Clooney and Brad Pitt.
+He would also produce the project along with the two actors.
 By the end of the month, the project had been acquired by Apple Studios, and was expected to receive a "robust theatrical release".
+However, six weeks before the film's release, Apple pivoted the film to a limited release.

-In January 2022, Watts and his wife were announced to be joining the sixth installment of the Final Destination series as co-producers.
-Watts also wrote a film treatment as well, to be adapted by Lori Evans Taylor and Guy Busick.
+In January 2022, Watts and his wife were announced to have joined the sixth installment of the Final Destination series as co-producers.
+Watts also wrote a film treatment as well, adapted by Lori Evans Taylor and Guy Busick.